 Children love playing games and Gooseberry Planet is a fun way to present internet safety situations to them.
-The software platform facilitates the participation of parents and teachers to discuss with their children/students the issues raised in the game, and to monitor their reactions to the situations.
+The software platform facilitates the participation of teachers to discuss the issues raised in the game with their students, and to monitor their reactions to the situations.
 Internet safety is part of Personal, Social, Health and Economic Education (PSHE) and ICT in schools, but many schools don’t know how to teach the subject.
-It is very difficult to keep up with the trends and stay in touch with what their students are using.
+With so many online safety concerns, it can be very difficult to keep up with the trends and stay in touch with what their students are using.

-Gooseberry Planet has a number of Apps for schools, which will facilitate the intervention of teachers and parents.
+Gooseberry Planet has a number of online safety resources for schools, which will facilitate the intervention of teachers.
 The games target 5-13 year olds.
-There are 5 levels in total, each level has been adapted for different age groups.
+There are 5 levels in total, and each level has been adapted for different age groups.

-There are 9/10 games within each level, addressing different areas of being online .
+There are 10 games within each level, addressing different areas of being online .
 Watch a demo here

 Gooseberry Parent allows the parent to see how their child is reacting within the game, whilst playing at school.
 The system will enable the parent to view each question and the answer their child made.
 It also offers advice to help engage in conversations they need to have.
 The resources area is full of tips and advice for the carer to learn and be part of their child’s learning journey.
 It also gives hints and tips about different aspects of internet safety.